Joint momenta-coordinates states as pointer states in quantum decoherence: Joint momenta-coordinates states and quantum phase space

-To reconcile the concept of phase space with the uncertainty relation, one should then consider quantum " momentum-coordinate joint states " that do not violate the uncertainty relation and are compatible with the CCRs.
-The best kind of states that satisfy these criteria and saturate the uncertainty relations are the states denoted $ |\langle z_{1} \rangle | $ which correspond to Gaussian wave packets.
-These states $ |\langle z_{1} \rangle | $ are also called phase space states.
-For example, the expression of the coordinate wavefunctions is given by \cite{highlighting}:
+To reconcile the concept of phase space with the uncertainty principle, one should then consider quantum " momentum-coordinate joint states " that do not violate the uncertainty relation and are compatible with the CCRs.
+The best kind of states that satisfy these criteria and saturate the uncertainty relations are the states denoted $ |\langle z_{1} \rangle \rangle $ which correspond to Gaussian wave packets.
+These states $ |\langle z_{1} \rangle\rangle $ are also called phase space states.
+The expression of the coordinate wavefunctions which corresponds to this kind of states is \cite{highlighting}: